 - Spray on some dry shampoo.
 If you can’t wash your hair, dry shampooing can help reduce cigarette odor.

 - Grab a dryer sheet.
-You can also try rubbing a dryer sheet all over your hair, ears, and the back of your neck.
+You can also try rubbing a dryer sheet all over your hair.
 Make sure to rub your entire head of hair, including the underneath layers.